skyler-stewart/ModelFitting/README.md

 ## Overview

 The following are important files and directories contained in the application.
-You will need to modify some of these files.
+You will need to modify some of these files before running the program.

 **settings.ini**
 Where you define the program settings.
 You will need to modify this file.